Hedgehog-Computing/Hedgehog-Package-Manager/README.md

 ```

 so that X and Y packages with different versions will be automatically downloaded inside different scope.
+- Github, Github Gist and Gitlab are all recommended for packages and datasets.
+You can also develop and maintain your own package server.
 - Hedgehog Computing reserves the right to remove any package from the JSON list file.

 ## How it works